Joe Batchelor

 He has played for the Coventry Bears and the York City Knights in League 1.
 Batchelor has spent time on loan from Saints at York and the Leigh Centurions in the Betfred Championship.
+From 2026 he will play for Hull F.C. after signing a three-year deal with the club.

 Background

 Born in Wakefield, West Yorkshire, England, Batchelor played junior rugby league with Dewsbury Celtic.

 He is the brother of James Batchelor who plays for Hull KR in the Super League.

 Playing career

 Early career

 Batchelor started his career as an academy player at Sheffield Eagles.
 In 2015, he spent a year in Australia, where he played for Bathurst St Patrick's in the Group 10 Rugby League competition.
 He returned to the Eagles in 2016, but the club's reserve team was discontinued shortly afterwards.
 After contacting Coventry Bears coach Tom Tsang, he agreed to join the club, and made his professional debut in May 2016 against Doncaster.

 York City Knights

 In December 2016, York City Knights announced that they had signed Batchelor.
 He debuted for the club in a Challenge Cup match against Egremont Rangers, scoring a try in a 48–8 win.
 He scored 15 tries in 21 appearances in his first season at the club, and was named as the York Press Player of the Year for 2017.
 Despite attracting interest from other clubs, he agreed to sign a new contract with York for the following season.
 In the 2018 season, he was the club's top try scorer with 23 tries in 27 games, helping the club win promotion to the Championship.